rtarway/GKE_Istio_Sample_Project/README.md

 ## Known Issues

+1. The master_authorized_networks_config is currently allowed from all ips "0.0.0.0/0" for easier testing.
+Private cluster should allow only projects vpc to connect to cluster.
+It can be achieved by creating a vm as bastio host in authorized network
+2. Service account for cluster has project editor role, which is too permissive.
+I kept it for easier testing.
+It can be improved further to restrict to specific needs.
-./setup_Istio.sh installs Istio but does not check status of `curl` or `istioctl install -y` ./deploy_bookinfo_with_istio_sidecar.sh does not check if all pods of bookinfo has sidecar and is in running state before exiting.
+3. ./setup_Istio.sh installs Istio but does not check status of `curl` or `istioctl install -y`
+4. ./deploy_bookinfo_with_istio_sidecar.sh does not check if all pods of bookinfo has sidecar and is in running state before exiting.
 It simple waits for 10s and prints results of `kubectl get pods`
-./deploy_bookinfo_gateway.sh uses a gateway with hosts as *, it can be improved to use a specific hostname.
+5. ./deploy_bookinfo_gateway.sh uses a gateway with hosts as *, it can be improved to use a specific hostname.